rohitsahasrabudhe/marathaempire/README.md

 		</p>
 		<p>
 			<b>What information do we collect</b><br/>
-			This App does not collect or store any personal information about the User including the email address, phone number, name, IP address or other such identifiable information.
-The App also do not track any User choices or other personally identifiable information.
+			This App does not collect or store any personal information about the User including email address, phone number, name, IP address or other such identifiable information.
+The App also does not track any User choices or other personally identifiable information.
 We also do not use cookies in this App.
 		</p>
 		<p>
 			<b>Third party software</b><br/>